How to Lower Construction Insurance Costs with Video Monitoring

 As a result, adding monitored construction site security cameras can help you save money on insurance premiums.
 That includes general liability, worker’s compensation, tools and equipment insurance, and builder’s insurance.
 On top of lowering premiums, you’ll also save on deductibles, lost work time, overtime, and more.

-According to industry reports, a construction site is much more likely to experience theft than any other risk or threat, including vandalism, fire damage, or natural disaster.
+According to construction theft statistics, a construction site is much more likely to experience theft than any other risk or threat, including vandalism, fire damage, or natural disaster.

 As a result, video monitoring can reduce your construction insurance premiums for several types of coverage, including overall builder’s insurance, auto insurance, and tools and equipment insurance.
 It can also drive down what you pay before your deductible kicks in.
 On top of that, fewer thefts mean less lost work time.